 Tri-State stays on the cutting edge of technology breakthroughs by investing in research and development aimed at tackling a number of important energy and environmental issues – and it has been recognized by the electric industry for its commitment to these initiatives.

-Electric Power Research Institute is a worldwide consortium of 1,000 utilities whose collaborative science and technology portfolio spans every aspect of power generation, delivery and end-use applications.
+Electric Power Research Institute is a worldwide consortium of nearly 1,000 utilities whose collaborative science and technology portfolio spans every aspect of power generation, delivery and end-use applications.

 Cooperative Research Network provides electric cooperatives with the technical information and business tools that lead to the development of new products and services of particular value to the cooperative industry.